PhyrosAlpha/mtg-system-cards/README.md

 SDBG - MYSQL
 Interface/View - JAVA Swing

 The first version will have some features that all tradicional systems get, it uses a database to store the data cards, the user can manage the register cards, his sigle collection (his collection cards) and his decks.
-We can already thing in three main entities for data modeling:
+We can already think in three main entities for data modeling:

 -CARD
 -DECK